 - Triage inventions submitted to TTC from within the NCI intramural program and TTC Service Center ICs

-- Develop business-oriented marketing summaries for patented NIH inventions for NCI TTC publication
+- Develop business-oriented marketing summaries for patented NIH inventions for publication

 - Communication and networking

-2. To strengthen connectivity between the greater NIH research community and NCI TTC
+2. To strengthen connectivity between the greater NIH research and technology transfer communities

 3. To foster a more well-rounded and resourceful NIH post-doctoral community

-4. To maximize the effective use of NCI technology transfer resources and capabilities within Ambassadors' own laboratory/branch
+4. To maximize the effective use of NIH technology transfer resources and capabilities within Ambassadors' own laboratory/branch

 Meet the Team Leads!: